Facecommie/zglfw/README.md

 I just dont like the individual variables for the inputs, wrapped them in an enum.
+Also just making it a bit easier for me

 <h1 align="center">zGLFW</h1>
 <p align="center">A thin, idiomatic wrapper for GLFW.
 Written in Zig, for Zig!</p>